ZKCamp/aztec-noir-course/README.md

 <details>
 <summary><b>&nbsp;Lecture 3 - Noir Basics</b></summary>
 <br/>
-We will dive into the basics of the Noir language by walking through a collection of Noir programs which cover all the concepts of the language.
-You will also use these newly found skills to build a toy program with Noir.
+This lectures explores the foundational concepts of the Noir language by examining a series of Noir programs.
+The lecture discusses topics such as Primitive and Compound Data Types, Constraints, and writing tests.

 <br/>
 <li><a href = "https://youtu.be/fKH3r8cDD_Y">Recording</a></li>